Estate Settlement

 Remember: Though online banking is ubiquitous in the industry, banks may need you to come in person to set up an estate account.
 Never assume all your financial needs can be done from a laptop, as convenient as that may be.

 3. Open the account - Once you have your EIN and all the required documents in place, take the final step and open your estate account.
 While you do have the option to choose a checking or a savings account, opening a simple checking account is a more prudent choice.
-Unless the savings account has checking privileges, you could pay hefty fees when transferring assets around.
+This avoids unnecessary fees when transferring assets, especially if the savings account lacks checking privileges.

 4. Start transferring - Once the account is opened, you can begin transferring any estate assets owned by the deceased into the new estate account.
-Remember that certain assets will not be part of the estate as they directly transfer to beneficiaries or surviving parties.
-Here are some examples:
+However, certain assets are not part of the estate because they transfer directly to beneficiaries or co-owners.
+Here are some examples of assets that bypass the estate account:

 Once you have transferred all the applicable assets, remember to close any of the decedent’s bank accounts once they are empty.